-In moderate to severe frontal or near frontal collisions, even belted occupants can contact the steering wheel or the instrument panel.
-In moderate to severe side collisions, even belted occupants can contact the inside of the vehicle.
-The air bag supplements the protection provided by safety belts.
+In moderate to severe frontal or near-frontal collisions. even belted occupants can contact the steering wheel or the instrument panel.
+Air bags supplement the protection provided by safety belts.
 Air bags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
-But the frontal air bags would not help you in many types of collisions, including rollovers, rear impacts, and side impacts, primarily because an occupant's motion is not toward the air bag.
-Side impact air bags would not help you in many types of collisions, including frontal or near frontal collisions, rollovers, and rear impacts, primarily because an occupant's motion is not toward those air bags.
-Air bags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions for the driver's and right front passenger's frontal air bags, and only in moderate to severe side collisions for the driver's and right front passenger's side impact air bags.
+But air bags would not help you in many types of collisions, including rollovers, rear impacts and many side impacts, primarily because an occupant's motion is not toward those air bags.
+Air bags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions.